Brace Belden: Media attention

 In March 2017, while still serving in Syria, Belden was nominated as a candidate for Rector of the University of Glasgow.
 The campaign was backed by left-wing student groups, including the Glasgow Marxists and Glasgow University Labour Club, who promoted him as an example of international solidarity against fascism.
-His candidacy generated significant controversy, particularly given the presence of other polarizing candidates including far-right provocateur Milo Yiannopoulos and Canadian professor Jordan Peterson.
+His candidacy generated significant controversy, particularly given the presence of other polarizing candidates, including far-right provocateur Milo Yiannopoulos and Canadian professor Jordan Peterson.

 In the election held on 20-21 March 2017, Belden finished seventh out of ten candidates with 236 votes.
 The election was won by human rights lawyer Aamer Anwar, who received 4,458 votes on the first ballot under the single transferable vote system.

-Belden was among seven Western leftist volunteers profiled in Rolling Stone in March 2017.
+Belden was among seven Western leftist volunteers profiled in Rolling Stone in 2017.
 He was dismissive of the media attention, calling the experience "pretty fucking ridiculous, man.
 They just kind of made up my biography.
 Which is tight, because I've literally done nothing in my life but jack off before I came here."
 The profile generated significant interest in Hollywood, and it was later announced that the Rolling Stone article would be adapted into a film starring Jake Gyllenhaal and directed by Daniel Espinosa.
-However, Belden publicly opposed the film adaptation.
+Belden publicly opposed the film adaptation.

 Return to the United States

 Twitter prominence and suspension

-Using the handle @PissPigGranddad, Belden had generated a significant Twitter following during his time in Syria.
-By the time he returned from Syria, @PissPigGranddad had amassed around 30,000 followers.
+Using the handle @PissPigGranddad, Belden generated a significant Twitter following while in Syria.
+By the time he returned, he had around 30,000 followers.
 The account was permanently suspended shortly after Belden's return to the United States for violating Twitter's policies on "targeted abuse or harassment."
 Twitter did not comment on the suspension, but the account was locked shortly after Belden mocked white nationalist Nathan Damigo's short stature; according to Belden, "alt-right"-affiliated accounts (or, in Belden's words, "a bunch of Nazis/4chan dudes who were mad at me for making fun of that guy for being short") had tweeted about plans to report @PissPigGranddad en masse.
 Belden reemerged on Twitter under the new handle @PissPigGrandma, which was also suspended.

-Because of his widespread following and familiarity to Twitter users by that name, "PissPigGranddad" has been widely used to refer to Belden in the press and real-life encounters with Belden.
+Because of his widespread following and familiarity to Twitter users, "PissPigGranddad" has been widely used to refer to Belden in the press and real-life encounters with Belden.
 Of the "pseudo-celebrity" he acquired under that name, Belden said: "I kind of wish I hadn't made my name PissPigGranddad.
 I picked it before I ever thought anyone would say it to me out loud."